Teeth Grinding and TMJ Treatment in Hoover, AL

 TMJ or TMD is a disorder of the jaw.
 Basically where sometimes it can be related to the teeth not lining up with the joint or the muscle having a spasm.
 A lot of times it's related to clenching or grinding your teeth at night.
 Honestly, it's very debilitating.
 I see a lot of patients in this practice that run into this problem and they've searched for a lot of other dentists with limited solution.
 There's not a lot of people treating it out there.
 It's kind of disheartening in a sense because these patients are kind of in real pain.
 Typically they'll come into the practice and you'll want to hear their story and you want to take care of these people but the main thing is getting them in a night guard or getting them in some kind of occlusal equilibration where we can get their teeth aligned better with their joint so everything works in harmony with itself.
 Those are probably the most thankful patients are the ones that have been dealing with this pain for years and years and years and you get them out of it and their lives are kind of changed.

-The first step to treat TMJ is to have an examination with Dr. Perrigo.
+The first step to treat TMJ is to have an examination with our Hoover, AL dentist.
 Dr. Perrigo will manipulate your jaw and feel your TMJ joint looking for any possible misalignments.
 Sometimes he may request panoramic X-rays to make sure the diagnosis is accurate and check if the TMJ may be caused by muscular problems.

 TMJ Treatment entails the use of splint therapy.
 These plastic oral appliances are custom-made based on impressions that the doctor makes of your teeth.
 The splints are made out of a plastic that is soft on the inside but hard on the outside.